Activity note: Hotel check-in from 4:00 p.m.

-Evening: We’ll be joined by a local expert who has been fascinated by trains his entire life.
-He authored the only book dedicated to the Terminal Station in Chattanooga and has been interviewed for the railroad documentary "Tracing the Tracks."
-In his presentation, we’ll learn all about Track 29 and the Terminal Station.
+Evening: We’ll be joined by a local expert who will talk about Track 29 and the Terminal Station.
 We’ll then take a short walk to see trains and the grounds of the Choo Choo Hotel, returning to the hotel via trolley.

 Activity note: Getting on/off a motorcoach.
 Walking at Missionary Ridge; uneven, unpaved terrain.